g4b1nagy/helpfulsheep.com/src/2017-09-01-openssl-seal-in-python.md

 1. Extract the public_key from the certificate
 2. Generate a 128 bits (16 bytes) long random_key (this will be used to encrypt the message using a symmetrical algorithm, since it's faster)
 3. Encrypt the random_key using PKCS #1
-4. Encrypt the message using ARC4 and the random_key
+4. Encrypt the message using <s>ARC4</s> a secure cipher method and the random_key (Note that ARC4 is no longer considered secure and that PHP strongly recommends to explicitly specify a secure cipher method using the `cipher_algo` param)
 5. Output the encrypted_random_key and the encrypted_message

 The receiving party can then decrypt the encrypted_random_key using their private_key and then decrypt the encrypted_message using the random_key.

 Since there's no way of doing this in Python via the standard library, I'm just gonna' throw out the 3 approaches that I've tried out.
 At the time of writing, pyca/cryptography (cryptography.io) seems to be the most popular / most actively maintained library, so if I had to choose I'd probably recommend using this one.

+Update: PyCrypto 2.x is unmaintained, obsolete, and contains security vulnerabilities!!!

 //code python